sehmaschine/django-filebrowser/README.rst

 Releases
 --------

-* FileBrowser 3.14.1 (April 22nd, 2021): Compatible with Django 3.2 (LTS)
+* FileBrowser 3.14.2 (January 7th, 2022): Compatible with Django 3.2 (LTS)
-* FileBrowser 3.13.3 (April 22nd, 2021): Compatible with Django 3.1
-* FileBrowser 3.12.1 (November 14th, 2019): Compatible with Django 2.2 (LTS)
-* FileBrowser 3.9.2 (November 2nd, 2018): Compatible with Django 1.11 (LTS)

 Current development branches:

-* FileBrowser 3.14.2 (Development Version for Django 3.1, see Branch Stable/3.14.x)
-* FileBrowser 3.13.4 (Development Version for Django 3.1, see Branch Stable/3.13.x)
-* FileBrowser 3.12.2 (Development Version for Django 2.2, see Branch Stable/3.12.x)
+* FileBrowser 4.0.1 (Development Version for Django 4.0, see Branch Stable/4.0.x)
-* FileBrowser 3.9.3 (Development Version for Django 1.11, see Branch Stable/3.9.x)
+* FileBrowser 3.14.3 (Development Version for Django 3.2, see Branch Stable/3.14.x)

 Older versions are available at GitHub, but are not supported anymore.
-Support for 3.13.x and 3.9.x is limited to security issues and very important bugfixes.